 Current legislation is on track to repeal the hall tax altogether.
 It would reduce the 2016 hall tax liability to 5 percent and continue stepped reductions until the tax is eliminated altogether in 2022.
 However, the state of Tennessee may have second thoughts and change their course, be sure to consult with a professional to be certain about the current status of this law.

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Tennessee Personal Income Tax Laws: Related Resources

 - Federal Income Tax Laws

 - State Taxpayer Assistance Resources

 - State Tax Forms

-Income taxes trip up the most sophisticated people.
+Income taxes trip up the most sophisticated people, with changing deductions and tax brackets to be aware of.
 Errors can be costly, whether in late fees, fines, or lost savings.
-Contact a local attorney for a free initial case assessment to hear how they can help ensure that you avoid tax problems or resolve the ones you have.
+Contact a local tax law attorney and learn how they can help ensure that you avoid tax problems or resolve the ones you have.